wiese-m/tibia-data-api-client/README.md

 # tibia-data-api-client
-A client library for accessing TibiaData API
+A python client library for accessing TibiaData API

 ## Usage
 First, create a client: